 The Leibniz-Zentrum für Literatur- und Kulturforschung (ZfL) is a humanities institute for literary studies in interdisciplinary contexts that draw from a cultural studies framework.
 Its methods also engage with the structural transformations within historical-hermeneutic subject areas that have taken place in recent decades.
 In contrast to the study of literature at universities, predominantly organized by nationality, the ZfL fosters a broad concept of literature.
 It uses interdisciplinary tools to fundamentally question the etiology of various literary concepts, their potential for the future, and the relationship between literature and other arts or cultural practices.
-This is carried out in three research areas: History of Theory, World Literature, and Knowledge of Life.
-Literature remains a primary object of investigation in all areas, while opening up new epistemological fields, new modes of knowledge, and new sets of questions in other disciplines.
-As an overarching mission, we explore the development of alternative descriptions of modernity and how they fit in to a broader historical context.
-As a relatively small, independent institute, the ZfL sees itself as a vital contributor to national and international research communities, as well as a critical observer of an ever-changing academic landscape.
+This is carried out in the three program areas History of Theory, World Literature, Knowledge of Life, and in the Focus Projects.
+While literature remains a primary object of investigation in all areas, the institute also opens up new epistemological fields, new modes of knowledge, and new sets of questions in other disciplines.
+Our overarching objective is to explore the development of alternative descriptions of modernity and how they fit into a broader historical context.
+As a relatively small, independent institute, the ZfL sees itself as a vital contributor to national and international research communities and as a critical observer of an ever-changing academic landscape.

 History of Theory

 Prior to the reduction of literature to belles lettres at the end of the 18th century, the concept included other fields of erudition such as rhetoric, poetics, religion, natural history, and the arts.
-These intellectual traditions and interpretive practices did not simply disappear around 1800, but rather underwent a transformation.
+These intellectual traditions and interpretive practices did not simply disappear around 1800, they rather experienced a transformation.
 One of the effects of this change was the emergence of theory, originally limited to literary theory.
-From the 18th century onwards, the term “theory” has been the name given to the study of the discursive conditions that organize any given culture.
+From the 18th century onward, the term “theory” has been the name given to the study of the discursive conditions that organize any given culture.
 It has since expanded and turned into a mode of inquiry with its own historical developments and genre conventions.
 The History of Theory, as a meta-discourse, thus surpasses a simple recapitulation of the theories and “turns” that have come and gone since the 1960s.